n1klasD/katacoda-scenarios/Datawarehouse/step3.md

 ```

 While you were reading, I already installed MariaDB in the background.
 To start the
-MariaDB shell and create a new table, execute the following command:
+MariaDB shell and create a new database _Test_, execute the following command:

 ```
 sudo mariadb